 With the U.S. government ordering Major League Baseball to conclude its regular season by Labor Day, the Chicago Cubs, a fifth-place team in 1917, won the National League with a record of 84-45.
 Bill posted a .233 batting average and led the league's catchers with a .982 fielding average.

-The Cubs faced the Red Sox in Boston on September 5 for Game 1 of the 1918 World Series, and Babe Ruth tossed a 1-0 shutout.
+The Cubs faced the Red Sox in Chicago on September 5 for Game 1 of the 1918 World Series, and Babe Ruth tossed a 1-0 shutout.
 The Cubs took Game 2, 3-1, doing all their scoring in the second inning, with Killefer's RBI double and Lefty Tyler's two-run single.
 Boston was victorious in Game 3 by a 2-1 count.
-In Game 4, Bill Killefer scored the 8th inning run that ended Babe Ruth's scoreless innings streak at 29 2/3, which dated back to 1916.
+In Game 4, Bill Killefer scored the 8th inning run that ended Babe Ruth's World Series scoreless innings streak at 29 2/3, which dated back to 1916.

 As Fenway Park filled up prior to Game 5, the irate players chose to forego warm-ups and remained in the clubhouse.
 As the crowd began to grow restless and extra police were called in, the player representatives and the Commission met again in a room under the stands.
 The Commission didn't yield to the players' appeal.
 Finally, the players withdrew their demands and it was announced to the crowd that the players had agreed to play in recognition of the public's loyalty and for the good of the game.
 Hippo Vaughn pitched for the Cubs, who won 3-0 as the Cubs stayed alive for another day.
 The shutout was typical of Vaughn, who had a great year in 1918, leading the league with 22 wins, 148 strikeouts, and a 1.74 ERA.
 Manager Fred Mitchell said Vaughn was as good a pitcher as Grover Alexander in his prime, with Bill Killefer being "the real man in the making of both pitchers."